Before using ExtendSim 10 to open a custom library or open any model that uses custom blocks created in releases prior to 10, note the following:

 NOTE: Before opening any models, use the ExtendSim 10 Library menu to open custom libraries and test that you've properly made the above changes!

-Other Things to be Aware of for Custom Blocks
+Other Things to be Aware of When Converting Custom Blocks

 The first time you open custom libraries in ExtendSim 10 or open models that use custom blocks, the libraries will automatically convert to 10, recompile, and get saved as copies with the extension “.lbr” (rather than “.lix”).
 That process also protects your prior-release libraries from being overwritten.